OptiHive: Ensemble Selection for LLM-Based Optimization via Statistical Modeling: Experimental Results

 \textbf{Ablation study}.
 We perform an ablation study over the three component types: solvers, instances, and tests.
 The baseline method generates a single solver and returns it.
 For OptiHive, we sample 50 elements of each component type, run the EM algorithm, and return the solver that minimizes the scalarized objective in \eqref{eq:scalarized} with default penalties.
 We replace one component type at a time (solvers, instances, or tests) with generations from a smaller LLM to isolate the impact of each component's quality on overall performance.
 Table~\ref{tab:ablation} reports how this ablation affects both the baseline method and OptiHive.
 The reference setting corresponds to using \texttt{gpt-4.1-mini} to generate all three component types.
 In the other settings, we generate one component type with \texttt{gpt-4.1-nano} while keeping the other two generated by \texttt{gpt-4.1-mini}.

 The results show that across all variants, OptiHive significantly improves both optimality and feasibility rates over the baseline generator, even when component quality degrades.
 This demonstrates that the latent-class model can recover signal from imperfect and noisy components.
 In the $K$-robust and probabilistic variants, reducing the quality of the set of instances or tests has little effect on performance.
-This is consistent with the fact that the complexity of these variants stems from conceptual depth rather than substantial coding effort, and supports our hypothesis that tests are \emph{generally} substantially easier to write correctly than the solvers themselves.
+This supports our hypothesis that tests are \emph{generally} substantially easier to write correctly than the solvers themselves.

 In contrast, the time-dependent variant suffers a substantial performance drop when the quality of either instances or tests is weakened.
-Generating a balanced set of feasible and infeasible instances is harder in this setting, and the weaker model produces an overwhelming number of infeasible instances instead of the desirable, more even split, reducing the signal available for latent inference.
+Generating a balanced set of feasible and infeasible instances is harder in this setting, and the weaker model produces an overwhelming number of infeasible instances instead of a more even split.
 Moreover, this variant exposes a scenario where validity tests are themselves difficult to produce.
 This challenges a core assumption of our method: that testing a solution is typically easier than generating one, allowing OptiHive to differentiate good solvers through test signals.
 Remarkably, even in this setting, tests generated by the small model still provide a noisy but meaningful signal that allows OptiHive to outperform the baseline.
-This highlights OptiHive’s ability to extract value from an ensemble of entirely noisy components a crucial feature for LLM-based optimization.
+This highlights OptiHive's ability to extract value from an ensemble of entirely noisy components, a crucial feature for LLM-based optimization.

 Lastly, OptiHive can successfully identify optimal solvers even when most candidates are infeasible.
-For the time-dependent WSCP, it raise the optimality rate from 3\% to 64.1\%.
+For the time-dependent WSCP, it raises the optimality rate from 3\% to 64.1\%.
 Note that with the choice $N_S=50$ solvers per run for this experiment, perfect selection would achieve a 78.2\% optimality rate.
-Conditioned on sampling at least one optimal solver in the pool of 50, we observe that OptiHive successfully selects an optimal solver 81.6\% of the time in the reference setting, and still obtains a 30.9\% and 25.3\% success rates with degraded instances and degraded tests, respectively.
+Conditioned on sampling at least one optimal solver in the pool of 50, we observe that OptiHive successfully selects an optimal solver 81.6\% of the time in the reference setting, and still obtains 30.9\% and 25.3\% success rates with degraded instances and degraded tests, respectively.